What is Dog Autoimmune Disease?

 What are The Ingredients in Rehmannia 6?

-Rehmannia 6 is a blend of six TCVM herbs that work together to nourish Yin and tonify Kidney.
+Rehmannia 6 is a blend of six TCVM herbs working together to nourish Yin and tonify Kidney.

 Rehmannia 6 contains: